hasib48thiiuc/ML-AI-Deep-Learning-with-Mitul/README.md

 Week 51:Deep learning using TensorFlow 2.0

-Join the LWM Community's Discord server and go to "INITIATIVES" Category and then go to "#ml-ai-deep-learning" channel to get access to Google Docs with all the course links and Accounts and passwords.
+Join the LWM Community's Discord server: https://discord.gg/WRk2uva5 and go to "INITIATIVES" Category and then go to "#ml-ai-deep-learning" channel to get access to Google Docs with all the course links and Accounts and passwords.

 Also, we have a Google Excel sheet.
 If you are dedicated enough, you will surely write 51 blogs properly.